Louis Blériot: Later life

 Blériot's success brought about an immediate transformation of the status of Recherches Aéronautiques Louis Blériot.
 By the time of the Channel flight, he had spent at least 780,000 francs on his aviation experiments.
 (To put this figure into context, one of Blériot's skilled mechanics was paid 250 francs a month.)
 Now this investment began to pay off: orders for copies of the Type XI quickly came, and by the end of the year, orders for over 100 aircraft had been received, each selling for 10,000 francs.

 At the end of August, Blériot was one of the flyers at the Grande Semaine d'Aviation held at Reims, where he was narrowly beaten by Glenn Curtiss in the first Gordon Bennett Trophy.
 Blériot did, however, succeed in winning the prize for the fastest lap of the circuit, establishing a new world speed record for aircraft.

-Blériot followed his flights at Reims with appearances at other aviation meetings in Brescia, Budapest, Bucharest in 1909 (making the first airplane flights in both Hungary and Romania).
+Blériot followed his flights at Reims with appearances at other aviation meetings in Brescia, Budapest and Bucharest in 1909 (making the first airplane flights in both Hungary and Romania).
 Up to this time he had had great good luck in walking away from accidents that had destroyed the aircraft, but his luck deserted him in December 1909 at an aviation meeting in Istanbul.
 Flying in gusty conditions to placate an impatient and restive crowd, he crashed on top of a house, breaking several ribs and suffering internal injuries: he was hospitalized for three weeks.